-The 2014 Sustainable Groundwater Management Act (SGMA) addresses chronic groundwater overdraft throughout California.
+The 2014 SGMA addresses chronic groundwater overdraft throughout California.
 Groundwater overdraft occurs in regions that also rely upon water from the Delta watershed.
-Actions to ensure long-term sustainability of the groundwater are also essential to local selfreliance and improved reliability in regional water supply.
+Actions to ensure long-term sustainability of the groundwater are also essential to local self-reliance and improved reliability in regional water supply.

-The SGMA mandates that Groundwater Sustainability Plans (GSPs) are adopted by local Groundwater Sustainability Agencies in 2020 and 2022.
+The SGMA mandates that Groundwater Sustainability Plans (GSPs) be adopted by local Groundwater Sustainability Agencies in 2020 and 2022.
 The performance measure tracks the implementation of SGMA and adoption of groundwater sustainability goals.
 After GSPs are completed, the performance metric will be updated to track the metrics included in GSPs and targets set for groundwater basins that rely on water from the Delta watershed.

 Metric Completion of actions required by SGMA.
 This will be evaluated annually until GSPs are completed.
 Baseline Not available Target The actions required by SGMA have various target dates.
-One- hundred percent of actions required by SGMA are completed by their target dates.
+100 percent of actions required by SGMA are completed by their target dates.

-The Sustainable Groundwater Management Act of 2014 (SGMA) includes a key principle of solving problems on the local level.
-SGMA mandates: "to manage groundwater basins through the actions of local governmental agencies to the greatest extent feasible, while minimizing state intervention to only when necessary to ensure that local agencies manage groundwater in a sustainable manner".
+The SGMA includes a key principle of solving problems on the local level.
+SGMA mandates: "to manage groundwater basins through the actions of local governmental agencies to the greatest extent feasible, while minimizing state intervention to only when necessary to ensure that local agencies manage groundwater in a sustainable manner."

 Groundwater Sustainability Agencies (GSAs) are required to adopt sustainability goals for the maximum amount of groundwater withdrawn annually without causing an undesirable result.
 Undesirable results of chronic groundwater overdraft include: chronic lowering of groundwater levels, reduction in groundwater storage, seawater intrusion, degradation of water quality, land subsidence, and impacts on beneficial uses of surface water.

-For each of the these undesirable results, Groundwater Sustainability Plans (GSPs) are required to include:
+For each of these undesireable results, GSPs are required to include:

-- 1) Minimum thresholds: numeric values to define undesirable results, - 2) Measurable objectives: specific, quantitative goals to achieve sustainability for the basin by 2040, and - 3) Interim milestones: incremental 5-year targets leading to achievement of the measurable objective.
+- 1. Minimum thresholds: numeric values to define undesirable results; - 2.
+Measurable objectives: specific, quantitative goals to achieve sustainability for the basin by 2040; and - 3.
+Interim milestones: incremental five-year targets leading to achievement of the measurable objective.